swiftlang/swift-evolution/proposals/nnnn-actors.md

 The [actor model](https://en.wikipedia.org/wiki/Actor_model) involves entities called actors.
 Each *actor* can perform local computation based on its own state, send messages to other actors, and act on messages received from other actors.
 Actors run independently, and cannot access the state of other actors, making it a powerful abstraction for managing concurrency in language applications.
 The actor model has been implemented in a number of programming languages, such as Erlang and Pony, as well as various libraries like Akka (on the JVM) and Orleans (on the .NET CLR).

-This proposal introduces a design for *actors* in Swift, providing a model for building concurrent programs that are simple to reason about and are safe from data races.
+This proposal introduces a design for *actors* in Swift, providing a model for building concurrent programs that are simple to reason about and are safer from data races.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)